mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 I recommend to install and configure Elastic, Logstash and Kibana (ELK stack).
-ELK installation and configuration is out of this blog post scope, but remember to log the following context fields, crucial for searching and digging:
+ELK installation and configuration is out of this blog post scope, but remember to log the following context fields:

 * YARN application id
 * YARN container hostname
-* Executor id (id of the driver is always 000001)
+* Executor id (Spark driver is always 000001, Spark executors start from 000002)
-* Attempt id (to check how many times driver has been restarted)
+* YARN attempt (to check how many times Spark driver has been restarted, attempts are decreased during application lifecycle accordingly to ```spark.yarn.am.attemptFailuresValidityInterval```)

 Log4j configuration with Logstash specific appender and layout definition should be passed to spark-submit command: